Yavne: Foundation of Modern Yavne

-The 1980 edition of a popular guidebook published in Jerusalem describes Yavne as having Israel's first atomic reactor.
-An image of which appeared on a 0.50 Shekel stamp.
+The 1980 edition of a guidebook published in Jerusalem describes Yavne as home to Israel's first atomic reactor, an image of which appeared on a 0.50 Shekel stamp.

-Yavne was a stagnant backwater city until the mid-1970s, when Mayor Meir Sheetrit, who assumed office in 1974, began to develop the city as a low-density suburban satellite of Tel Aviv by building homes targeted at middle-class families who could commute to Tel Aviv while living in Yavne and improving the school system.
-Yavne rapidly developed as a result and was granted city status in 1986.
+When Mayor Meir Sheetrit assumed office in 1974, the city became a low-density suburban satellite of Tel Aviv with new construction targeting middle-class families.
+Yavne achieved city status in 1986.
 By the mid-1990s, the population had risen to 25,600.